tillsteinbach/VWsFriend/README.md

 - [WeConnect-cli](https://github.com/tillsteinbach/WeConnect-cli): A commandline interface to interact with WeConnect
 - [WeConnect-MQTT](https://github.com/tillsteinbach/WeConnect-mqtt): A MQTT Client that provides WeConnect data to the MQTT Broker of your choice (e.g. your home automation solution such as [ioBroker](https://www.iobroker.net), [FHEM](https://fhem.de) or [Home Assistant](https://www.home-assistant.io))

+## Seat, Cupra, Skoda IV, ...
+In an effort to try to make VWsFriend also to work with latest generation of vehicles from other volkswagen brands I'm looking for users to temporarily share access to their accounts.
+If you are willing to support please send me a message.

 ## Other
 We Connect© Volkswagen AG